Should I Use the Simplified Home Office Deduction?

 Carrying over unused home office write-offs

-Like with the simplified method, you can’t claim home office expenses that are more than your income.
+Like with the simplified method, you can’t claim home office expenses that add up to more than your income.
 However, unlike with the simplified method, you can “carry over” any leftover write-off amount to your tax turn in future years.

-The following year, your income shoots up to $2,000, while your home office deduction only rises to $800.
-You write off that year’s $800, to get $1,200.
-But it doesn’t stop there: you still have $400 to carry over from the previous year.
+The following year, handcrafted belts are all the rage, and her income shoots up to $2,000, while her home office deduction only rises to $800.
+She writes off that year’s $800, to get $1,200.
+But it doesn’t stop there: she still has $400 to carry over from the previous year.

-Subtract as well, and you’re left with $800 — the actual amount you’ll be taxed on after bringing in $2,000.
+Subtract that additional $400 and you’re left with $800 — the actual amount you’ll be taxed on after bringing in $2,000.
 Here’s a chart so you can see all the numbers in one place:

 Year Freelance Income Home Office Write-Off Amount Taxable Income